 It is reported that only around 30% of legal cannabis businesses actually have a bank account, meaning the majority are left to use cash for all transactions, including paying employees their salaries and paying their taxes.

 A report by the National Cannabis Industry Association (NCIA) advises that, despite significant legal changes and the advancement of the status of medical and recreational marijuana across the country, banks, credit unions, and financial institutions have, in many cases, not been adequately informed about the cannabis industry.
 Consequently, critical decisions are being made regarding cannabis without accurate information, resulting in banks deciding not to deal with legal cannabis businesses.
-It seems, therefore, that many perfectly legitimate businesses do not have access to financial institutions and are being denied access to safe banking processes.
+It seems, therefore, that many perfectly legitimate businesses do not have access to financial institutions and are being denied access to Secure container for storing money and valuables, with high resistance to breaking and entering. banking processes.

 For banks that do offer their services to cannabis businesses, current legislation creates onerous procedures they are expected to follow.
 For example, the government requires them to file a suspicious activity report for every transaction involving a marijuana business.
 This isn’t limited to the business itself, but to any company it interacts with including accountants or even cleaners.
 This, unsurprisingly, results in masses of red tape and expense.
 Most banks simply choose not to deal with this, but for those that do, the huge costs are usually passed on as fees to the cannabis business.
 Consequently, many businesses that have access to a banking service still choose to deal only in cash.